Understand the city

 Berlin is very big and the neighbourhoods are very different and diverse from each other.
 Once you can navigate the city, everything makes much more sense and you understand the space better.

-Forward College has partnered with multiple student residences in Berlin, providing diverse options to suit individual preferences for neighborhoods, pricing, amenities, and living arrangements:
+Forward College has partnered with multiple student residences in Berlin, providing diverse options to suit individual preferences for neighbourhoods, pricing, amenities, and living arrangements:

 Let’s take a look at some of the costs you may have in your third year studying at Forward’s Berlin campus.